Excluding Kuratowski graphs and their duals from binary matroids: Critical exponents

 \section{Critical exponents}

-Suppose that $M$ is a loopless \gf{q}\dash representable matroid with rank $r$.
-Then $M$ can be considered as a multiset of points in the projective space \pg{r-1,\, q}.
-A \emph{linear functional} is a linear function $L: \pg{r-1,\, q} \to \gf{q}$.
-A tuple $(L_{1},\ldots, L_{k})$ of linear functionals is said to \emph{distinguish $M$} if for every element $e \in E(M)$ there is a functional $L_{i}$ such that $L_{i}(e) \ne 0$.
-The \emph{critical exponent} of $M$ over $q$ is the smallest integer $k$ such that there is a $k$\dash tuple of linear functionals that distinguishes $M$.
-We use $c(M;\, q)$ to denote the critical exponent of $M$ over $q$.
+Let $M$ be a loopless rank\dash $r$ \gf{q}\dash representable matroid.
+Then $M$ can be considered as a multiset of points in the projective geometry \pg{r-1,q}.
+The \emph{critical exponent} of $M$ over $q$, denoted by $c(M; q)$, is the smallest integer $k$ such that there is a set of hyperplanes, $H_{1},\ldots, H_{k}$, in \pg{r-1,q} with the property that $H_{1} \cap \cdots \cap H_{k}$ contains no points of $E(M)$.